catalandres/spelling-gym/README.md

 7) Install the needed voice helper: `pip install -r requirements.txt`.
    - This installs `pyobjc`, which makes the voice fast.
 If it ever fails, you can still run the game; it will fall back to macOS `say` but may be slower.

-## How to run a practice round (10 words)
+## How to run a practice round (default 10 words)

 1) Make sure the venv is on.
 If you see `(.venv)` in your prompt, you are good.
 If not, run `source .venv/bin/activate` from this folder.
-2) Start the game: `python3 spell.py`.
+2) Start the game (optionally choose word count): `python3 spell.py` or `python3 spell.py 50` for 50 words.
-3) For each of the 10 words:
+3) For each word:
+    - Press Enter when you are ready to hear it.
-   - Listen: the computer will say a word.
+    - Listen: the computer will say the word.
     - Type the word.
 You will not see the letters, but you will hear each letter you type.
-     - If you make a mistake, press Backspace; you will hear "backspace".
+       - If you press Backspace, your attempt clears, the word is spoken again, and this counts as a retry.
     - Press Enter when you finish the word.
+If it is wrong, the game moves on to the next word (no re-tries for wrong answers).
     - The screen will show the target word, what you typed, and if it was correct.
     - The computer will also say what you typed, say if it was correct or not, and say your score so far.
-4) At the end of 10 words, the screen (and the computer) will tell you your final score.
+4) At the end, the screen (and the computer) will tell you your final score and total retries (backspaces).

 ## Tips